philips-labs/cf-geo-blocker/README.md

 }
 ...
 ```
-For illustrative purposes, suppose there are:
+For illustrative purposed, suppose there is:
 * `cf-geo-blocker` instance at: cf-geo-blocker-7b7315a8.us-east.philips-healthsuite.com
 * `example-web-app` instance at: example-web-app-7b7315a8.us-east.philips-healthsuite.com

-Also, suppose that the CUPS has been created and bound, e.g.:
+Also that the CUPS has been created and bound, as such:
 ```bash
 ❯ cf routes
 Getting routes for org my-org / space my-space as me ...